Approaches: Psychoanalytic, person-centred, integrative and humanistic.

 Valerija’s approach to psychotherapy is based on the belief that every client is unique.
-This approach creates a space for client to talk about their suffering; naming how and what you feel allows a deeper, better understanding of what has been stirred up, and with this understanding comes a certain peace of mind the one that allows for a healthier mental state.
+This approach creates a safe space for clients to talk about their suffering.
+Identifying how and what you feel allows a deeper understanding of what has been stirred up.
+With this understanding comes a certain peace of mind the one that allows for a healthier mental state.

 Valerija is a qualified psychoanalytic psychotherapist who began her studies with a B.A. in Psychology and then successfully completed her M.A. in Psychoanalytic Psychotherapy.
 She is a Member of A.P.P.I.
 (Association of Psychoanalysis and Psychotherapy Ireland) and of I.C.P.
 (Irish Council for Psychotherapy) and works within their guidelines.
 Valerija has a breadth of experience gained from clinical, social and educational settings; some of these include Our Lady of Lourdes Hospital in Navan, a number of South Inner City Primary Schools in Dublin, and Dublin Institute of Technology.
 She continues to progress professionally by participating in and attending conferences, supervision, seminars & training groups.
 She works with adults and provides psychotherapy in two languages: English and Russian.